Welcome to Reception

 Next term our topic will be based on traditional tales with an added focus on rhyming.
 We encourage parents to read rhyming and traditional tales to your children over the half-term to prepare them for our next exciting topic!
 In maths we will be continuing to focus on number recognition for teen numbers and the correct number formation.
 We will also be looking at measuring e.g. comparing the lengths of two to three objects and using resources such as footprints, unifix cubes and duplo to measure and compare.

-The next half-term welcomes some exciting events; World Book Day, Friends of Cranborne Easter Egg hunt and a very special Mother's Day morning for our fabulous Mums!
+The next half-term welcomes some exciting events; World Book Day, Friends of Cranborne Easter Egg hunt and a very special Mother's Day Event for our fabulous Mums!
 Letters will be sent home soon.

 The children have now completed their first term in Reception!
 And what a busy term it has been.
 They have developed new friendships and learned new routines.
 They take pride in their classroom and outdoor environment by tidying things away and keeping it clean and safe for each other.
 The children have learned lots of new letter sounds (phonemes) and begun to blend these together to read and write....AND produced an amazing Christmas performance!
 The Reception staff are very proud of how many different things the children have conquered over the Autumn term.